finlaysonstudio/jaypie/README.md

 ## 🐦‍⬛ Introduction

-Jaypie is an opinionated approach to application development centered around JavaScript and the JSON:API specification in an event-driven architecture
+Jaypie is an opinionated approach to application development centered around JavaScript and the JSON:API specification in an event-driven architecture.

-Jaypie embraces "ejectability," the philosophy that any part of the framework can be removed (and therefore replaced) without disturbing the whole.
-Jaypie strives to be "mockable-first" meaning all components should be easily tested via default or provided mocks
+Jaypie is suited for applications that need custom infrastructure to generate and response to events beyond HTTP requests (e.g., message queue).
+If no custom infrastructure is needed, fullstack hosts like Vercel or Netlify are recommended.

-The "Jaypie Stack" includes:
+### "Jaypie Stack"

 * AWS infrastructure managed by CDK in Node.js
 * Express server running on AWS Lambda